raghavhvr/crisis-pulse/README.md

 ## License

-Internal tool — GroupM MENA.
+Internal tool — WPP MENA.
 Not for public redistribution.